renawmontanari/renawmontanari/README.md

 ## Hi there 👋, I'm Renan

-💻 I'm a UX/UI Designer and Developer, passionate about solving problems with programming.
+💻 I'm a Developer, passionate about solving problems with programming.

 ## About me:<br>
 ⛪   Studying the 4nd semester of Systems Analysis and Development.<br>